 Our hiring managers must use ‘balanced slates’ (which means an equal number of qualified female and male candidates) to make sure there’s a level playing field of talented people to promote.
 We’ve designed a range of initiatives to enable both women and men to reach their full potential.
 Our agile working policy, for example, allows people to work anytime, anywhere, as long as business needs are being fully met.

-Removing barriers for mothers & fathers
+Removing barriers for mothers

 Parenthood shouldn’t be a barrier in anyone's career.
 We recognise the importance of supporting new parents so that they can continue to contribute to our business.

 The Standard gives returning mothers access to facilities that allow them to nurse their baby and to have all the flexibility they need to return to the workplace.
 Among other measures, it entitles all employees to 16 weeks of paid maternity leave as a minimum.
-Although our previous entitlements already met local regulatory requirements, the new Standard is a major advance as in 54% of the countries in which we operate, it exceeds the local regulatory requirement.
+Although our previous entitlements already met local regulatory requirements, our Standard is a major advance.
+In 54% of the countries in which we operate, it exceeded the local regulatory requirement when we introduced it.

 “We’ve come a long way in our support for working parents.
-We believe our new Global Maternal Well-being Standard is industry-leading in terms of helping women in the transition to being a working mum – and in fostering the diverse business we need to attract and keep the best talent.
+We believe our Global Maternal Well-being Standard is industry-leading in terms of helping women in the transition to being a working mum – and we're developing programmes for dads, too.
+We know these initiatives are vital in fostering the diverse business we need to attract and keep the best talent.

 Aline and Leena Nair, our Chief HR Officer explain the importance of MAPs.